Lindon Was

 Deep Roots of Faith & Service

-Lindon’s faith communities have been quietly building social infrastructure for decades.
+Lindon’s faith communities have been building social infrastructure for generations.
 They know how to gather people, support the vulnerable, and create belonging.
-That tradition of organized care for one another is a city-wide asset — one that scales naturally into a broader neighborhood connection movement.
+Project Porchlight helps carry that spirit of care onto every street.

 Engaged City & Community Leaders

-Lindon has city leaders, local organizations, and community champions who genuinely care about quality of life for every resident.
-From city programs to civic groups to neighborhood associations, there is real institutional capacity here that can amplify grassroots connection efforts and help no one fall through the cracks.
+Lindon has city leaders, local organizations, and community champions who care about quality of life.
+That civic capacity can amplify neighbor-led efforts and help grassroots connection spread.

 You Don’t Have to Do Everything.